DevExpress/devextreme-demos/JSDemos/Demos/Charts/CustomizePointsAndLabels/description.md

 ## Customize Points

 Use the [customizePoint](/Documentation/ApiReference/UI_Components/dxChart/Configuration/#customizePoint) function to change the appearance of individual series points.
 This function should return an object with properties that you want to change in a [point](/Documentation/ApiReference/UI_Components/dxChart/Configuration/series/point/) configuration.
-This demo uses this function to color all the points above the high average red, and the points below the low average blue.
+This demo uses this function to color all the points with value above the high average number red, and the points with value below the low average number blue.

 ## Customize Labels